N3a3i3m3a/React-Hackathon/README.md

-# React-Hackathon
+# React-exercise
-Repository for react hackathon project
+Repo for react exercise